 Prior to the initial and each annual Team meeting, the Case Manager consults with the member and the member's advocate or legal guardian, if there is one, to review the individual situation, including the member's desired vision and progress in attaining the vision.
 The Case Manager also gathers information regarding services received in addition to those that may be provided by the waiver.
 This information is provided to the Team by the Case Manager.
 This information also becomes part of the Individual Plan, which is monitored by the Case Manager.
 At this time, the member and the member's advocate or legal guardian are informed of services available under the waiver and of other sources of services in the community and under the State Plan.
+In-Home Supports Waiver brochures are provided to members/guardians/representatives during the intake process and a written list of services is provided by the Case Manager upon request.
 Among the questions explored are whether the member is satisfied with the results of the Plan and whether outcomes need to be revised based on the progress achieved or on changing circumstances in the member's life.
-This review provides a clear agenda for the Team meeting and assures the member's input and participation.
+This review provides a clear agenda for the Team, as described in Appendix D-1:c, meeting and assures the member's input and participation.
+The Case Manager consults with the family to schedule a time and place convenient with the member and the family/representative/guardian.
+Planning for the meeting begins three months (90 days) in advance of the plan of care expiration.